Albirizzu/oDCM_team8/README.md

 ### 1.1 Motivation
 *Motivation for data context*

-The aim of this paper is to collect data regarding movies, to answer the following reserach question: *What is the impact of Covid-19 on the movie industry?*
+The aim of this paper is to collect data regarding theatrical movies, to answer the following reserach question: *What is the impact of Covid-19 on the film industry?*
-Therefore, a dataset containing data before, during and after the pandemic will be created (2015 until 2020).
+Therefore, a dataset containing data of movies before, during and after the pandemic will be created (2015 until 2020).
-This will be valuable to compare the movie industry during this time period and to get some new insights on what kind of impact Covid-19 had, e.g. were there changes in revenues?
+This will be valuable to compare different kinds of variables relating to the film industry during this time period and to get some new insights on what kind of impact Covid-19 had, e.g. were there changes in revenues?
-As other datasets only have data about one specific year, this dataset has been merged to one dataset containing data of multiple years.
+As other datasets only have data about one specific year, this dataset has been merged to one combined dataset containing data of multiple years.

 *Motivation for choice website/API*

-The following three websites are relevant for data collection regarding the reseach question:
+The following three websites have been assessed containing relevant data, regarding the reseach question:
 <ol>
 <li>First website: https://www.boxofficemojo.com/</li>
 <li>Second website: https://www.rottentomatoes.com/top</li>